casics/casics.github.io/README.md

 The CASICS landing page is a simple front page for advertising the CASICS project.
 It is built on top of of the [MaterializeCSS](http://materializecss.com) front-end framework.

+For notes about how this site is set up, please visit the [wiki pages](https://github.com/casics/overview/wiki).

 ⁇ Getting help and support
 --------------------------